AI for Students: Study Smarter, Not Harder

 Few-Shot Learning

-Teaching an AI model by including a few examples in your prompt, without any formal trainingâthe model learns the pattern from the examples you show.
+Teaching an AI model by including a few examples in your prompt, without any formal trainingâthe model learns the pattern from the examples you show it.

 Machine Learning (ML)